-With this strategy, investors typically adjust their exposure to various sectors with stocks or bonds in their portfolios.
-Some industries outperform during periods of economic expansions, while others do better during contractions.
+Investors often pay attention to the ups and downs of economic activity – fluctuations known as the business cycle – and readjust their investments accordingly.
+With this business cycle investing strategy, investors typically adjust their exposure to various sectors with stocks or bonds in their portfolios.
+Some industries outperform during economic expansions, while others do better during contractions.

-Business-cycle investing is not an exact science and past performance isn’t indicative of future returns.
-But historically certain industries have prospered during each stage of the business cycle.
-Here’s a rundown of the different business-cycle stages and which industries have been more favorable to invest in during each phase.
+Business cycle investing is not an exact science, and past performance isn’t indicative of future returns.
+But historically, specific industries have prospered during each stage of the business cycle.
+Here’s a rundown of the different business cycle stages and which industries have been more favorable to invest in during each phase.

-Worker productivity, population growth and technological innovations are all factors that can contribute to whether an economy is going through a period of boom or bust.
-Such elements play a role into how many goods and services a nation’s businesses produce and how much its consumers are purchasing.
+Worker productivity, population growth, and technological innovations are all factors that can contribute to whether an economy is going through a period of boom or bust.
+Such elements play a role in how many goods and services a nation’s businesses produce and how much its consumers purchase.

-Other factors can also influence the economy, such as wars, pandemics, natural disasters, and political instability.
+Other factors, such as wars, pandemics, natural disasters, and political instability, can also influence the economy.
 These can cause a recession to happen sooner or otherwise shift the economic environment of a nation or the world.

-In the U.S., the National Bureau of Economic Research (NBER) announces whether the economy is in a recession, or a new iteration of the business cycle.
-The government and central banks attempt to manage the business cycle by adjusting fiscal and monetary policies such as interest rates and taxes, or by launching federal projects or stimulus packages.
+In the U.S., the Business Cycle Dating Committee of the National Bureau of Economic Research (NBER) announces whether the economy is in a recession or a new iteration of the business cycle.
+Policymakers attempt to manage the business cycle by adjusting fiscal and monetary policies, such as taxes, stimulus packages, or interest rates.

-Although some people refer to business cycles and market cycles interchangeably, the latter refers specifically to the cycle of the stock market.
-Not all companies in an economy are public and have shares in the stock market.
-Meanwhile, the business cycle measures the entire economy.
+Some people refer to business cycles and market cycles interchangeably.
+However, the business cycle measures the entire economy, while market cycles refer to the ups and downs of the stock market.
 Although the two can be correlated, they aren’t the same.

 Stages of the Business Life Cycle